flox/flox/README.md

 ## ❓ Why

-Modern developers build software on top of a dynamic set of tools, frameworks and packages, allowing them to move quickly and only build what’s necessary.
+We all build software on top of a dynamic set of tools, frameworks and packages, allowing them to move quickly and only build what’s necessary.
 However, each new wave of dev tooling innovation results in an entirely new set of dependencies that